psaia/bastiond/README.md

 ## How to use it:

 1. Authenticate with the bastiond web terminal.
-2. Create a workspace. (`bd workspace create my-awesome-app`)
+2. Create a workspace. (`bd workspace create [aws|azure|gcloud]/my-awesome-app-staging`)
-3. Connect with your cloud provider(s). (`bd connect gcloud`)
-4. Use `git` to pull your Kubernetes and/or Terraform files and orchestrate as usual.
+3. Use `git` to pull your Kubernetes and/or Terraform files or create from scratch and orchestrate as usual.

 ```bash
 $ bd workspace create aws/todo-app